Human Error (Star Trek: Voyager)

 This episode aired on the United Paramount Network (UPN) on March 7, 2001.

+During the episode, Seven of Nine seeks to explore her humanity more on an emotional level.
+She is also shown spending time sleeping outside of her regeneration alcove, showing that on a physical level her humanity is reasserting itself more, making Seven less reliant on Borg technology than she has been in the past.

 Plot

 Seven has been using Voyager's holodeck to try to experience what it would be like to be more human; she enjoys a simulation of the upcoming baby shower for Paris and Torres, and starts to develop a relationship with a computer-generated Chakotay.
 Outside of the holodeck, though she has been invited to the baby shower, Seven declines.
 Tuvok assures her that despite their mutual discomfort at such social situations, they are good for morale and encourages her to attend.
 Seven still decides not to go, and later discusses her feelings while seeing the Doctor about malfunctions in one of her Borg implants.
 The Doctor finds he cannot extract the implant, which reminds Seven that she is not fully human.

 Sometime later, Voyager is knocked out of warp by a nearby explosion.
 Though the ship is unharmed, they investigate the source of the explosion and find it was from a warhead launched some distance away to a nearby beacon.
 Fearing that another warhead may actually harm the ship, Captain Janeway orders Seven to find a method to detect the warheads to give them time to evade them.
 Seven works with Icheb in the Astrometrics lab.
 She also continues to use the holodeck, the relationship with the virtual Chakotay becoming more romantic.